Farva1/Cryptography-Lab/README.md

 # Cryptography Lab – Caesar, Vigenère, RSA & Poker Test

 **Author:** Umme Farva

-**Tool Used:** CrypTool 1.4.42
+## Overview

-This project demonstrates foundational cryptographic techniques including classical ciphers (Caesar, Vigenère), modern RSA encryption, and randomness testing using the Poker Test.
+This project demonstrates several foundational cryptographic techniques using CrypTool 1.4.42.
+The lab covers classical ciphers, modern public-key cryptography, and randomness testing used in security analysis.

+### Techniques Covered
+- **Caesar Cipher** – classical substitution cipher
+- **Vigenère Cipher** – polyalphabetic encryption
+- **RSA (1024-bit)** – modern public/private key cryptography
+- **Poker Test** – statistical randomness evaluation of ciphertext

+### What This Lab Shows
+- How classical encryption works
+- How decryption and brute-force attacks succeed
+- How RSA keys are generated, used, and validated
+- How randomness tests reveal weaknesses in classical ciphers
+- How to document cybersecurity work clearly with screenshots

-All steps include screenshots stored in the **Screenshots/** folder.
+All screenshots used in this project are stored in the **Screenshots/** folder.

----

-## Project Structure

-Cryptography-Lab/
-│── README.md
-└── Screenshots/
-├── caesar_bruteforce.png
-├── caesar_ciphertext.png
-├── caesar_decrypt.png
-├── caesar_encrypt_window.PNG
-├── poker_test_graph.png
-├── poker_test_summary.PNG
-├── rsa_decrypt.png
-├── rsa_encrypt.png
-├── rsa_keygen.PNG
-├── vigenere_analysis_window.PNG
-├── vigenere_ciphertext.png
-├── vigenere_decrypt.png
-├── vigenere_encrypt_window.PNG
-├── vigenere_key_found.png

 ---